 If you are still unsure how to determine the ponderal index, have a look at this step-by-step example:

-- Enter the person's height.
+Enter the person's height.
 Assume it's 6 feet.
-You can change the units by a simple click of the unit's name.
+You can change the units with a simple click of the unit's name.

-Now as you know how the ponderal index calculator is working, check out the BMI for that exemplary person - are they in the normal range?
+Now that you know how the ponderal index calculator works, check out the BMI calculator for that exemplary person – are they in the normal range?